Leonardite

 Fulvic acids - bio chelates and biostimulants: enhance nutrient and water absorption

-Fulvic acids are about one tenth the size of humic acids, which are soluble in almost everything (neutral water, acids and alkalis).
+Fulvic acids are about one-tenth the size of humic acids, which are soluble in almost everything (neutral water, acids and alkalis).
 It is recommended to be applied in the soil as a complex with other humic substances or sprayed on the leaves.

 Ulmic acids: improves soil structure and nutrient retention